fossasia/meilix/README.md

 ### Feature

-Meilix is a really beautifull, light weight and fast Linux with all the features of Ubunte/Debian Distro, following are some more features Meilix have:
+Meilix is a light weight, beautiful and fast Linux with all the features of Ubuntu/Debian distro.
+Following are some of the other features that Meilix offers:

-- You can brand your Linux as you want, your company name and logo can be your:
+- You can brand your Linux as you want.
+Your company name and logo can be your:
     - Linux name
     - Linux logo
     - Wallpaper
     - Screensaver

-- Switch on/off various features of your linux, you can switch:
+- Switch on/off various features of your linux.
+You can switch:
     - 64 Bit support (32 Bit is default)
     - Notifications
     - Screensaver